khodwe56/Face-Detector/README.md

 # Face-Detector

-Detects face of any given Image
+Detects face of a person in any given Image

 This face detector is written so that a face can be detected in an image using only command line.

-To run this code, in command line run:

-python face_detector.py -i path_to_your_image
+To run this code, in command line run: cd Face-Detector python face_detector.py -i path_to_your_image